tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 </clip>
 <james {% include timecode %}>

 *Thee* axe. *Thee* axe.
 Not "bring me *an* axe", "bring me *the* axe".
-In the literal syntactic text of the movie, we can gauge that this is a [laughing] *regular occurrence* at the Crawford household!
+In the literal syntactic text of the movie, we can gauge that this is a <u>[laughing] </u>*regular occurrence* at the Crawford household!
 Because Christina didn't flinch!
 And she knew exactly which axe to get and where to get it.

 </james>
 <clip {% include citation for=page.cite.clips.mommie_dearest %}>

-[Joan, in gown, with axe, exhaling and slicing at a small tree, now leaning way over.]
+<u>[Joan, in gown, with axe, exhaling and slicing at a small tree, now leaning way over.]</u>

 </clip>
 </compare>